square/leakcanary/docs/fundamentals.md

     │    View.mWindowAttachCount=1
 ```

 LeakCanary runs heuristics to determine the lifecycle state of the nodes of the leak trace, and therefore whether they are leaking or not.
 For example, if a view has `View#mAttachInfo = null` and `mParent != null` then it is detached yet has a parent, so that view is probably leaking.
 In the leak trace, for each node you'll see `Leaking: YES / NO / UNKNOWN` with an explanation in parenthesis.
 LeakCanary can also surface extra information about the state of a node, e.g. `View.mWindowAttachCount=1`.
-You can customize this behavior and add your own heuristics by updating `LeakCanary.Config.leakTraceInspectors`.
+LeakCanary comes with a set of default heuristics ([AndroidObjectInspectors](/api/shark-android/shark/-android-object-inspectors/), you can add your own heuristics by updating [LeakCanary.Config.objectInspectors](/api/leakcanary-android-core/leakcanary/-leak-canary/-config/object-inspectors/).

 ### Narrowing down the cause of a leak

 ```
     ┬
-    ├─ leakcanary.internal.InternalLeakCanary
+    ├─ android.provider.FontsContract
-    │    Leaking: NO (it's a GC root and a class is never leaking) │    ↓ static InternalLeakCanary.application
+    │    Leaking: NO (ExampleApplication↓ is not leaking and a class is never leaking) │    GC Root: System class
+    │    ↓ static FontsContract.sContext
     ├─ com.example.leakcanary.ExampleApplication
     │    Leaking: NO (Application is a singleton)
-    │    ↓ ExampleApplication.leakedViews
+    │    ExampleApplication does not wrap an activity context │    ↓ ExampleApplication.leakedViews
     │                         ~~~~~~~~~~~
     ├─ java.util.ArrayList